 Given the potential costs of a fire while on the water, fireproof marine coatings are certainly an option for making vessels safer that should be explored.
 Intumescent coatings protecting the structural steel of a vessel can make the difference between the outbreak of a small fire and completely losing the craft.
 If a barge’s normal operations put it at an increased risk of encountering a fire, fireproof marine coatings make obvious sense.

 Ensuring that potable water tanks are lined with an NSA-approved tank lining is another essential step in looking out for the wellbeing of crews.
 This ensures that the fresh water supply is safely contained and free from contaminants that could cause sickness.

 Protecting the environment

-Recent booms in domestic oil production have seen an increase in oil moving by barge.
-This influx of oil traveling our nation’s waterways makes it worthwhile to remind owners that oil leaks are not solely caused by collisions.
-Especially given the new composition of crude, tank linings should be the subject of intense scrutiny.
+The oil traveling our nation’s waterways makes it worthwhile to remind owners that tank linings should be the subject of intense scrutiny.
 If transporting fuel that was extracted by hydraulic fracturing, a barge’s oil tanks should be equal to the task, lined with a product that can withstand higher concentrations of water.

 Unfortunately, the American public is all too familiar with oil-related incidents on our waterways.
-Don’t let an improperly lined tank be the next headline-grabbing catastrophe, talk to a coatings professional about the state of your barge’s tank linings and ask about how a marine coatings maintenance plan can help to simplify the upkeep, while protecting against costly incidents.
-Download our product catalog to find a reliable marine coating.
+So talk to a coatings professional about the state of your barge’s tank linings and ask about how a marine coatings maintenance plan can help to simplify the upkeep, while protecting against costly incidents.